 52 Or an equivalent partial stranding that takes place earlier.
-This is the implicit hazard rate for a 1% margin to WACC on the expectation of a reduced ten year asset life [10% = 1-exp(-0.01 × 10)].
-See Commerce Commission, "Further draft pricing review determination for Chorus' unbundled copper local loop service" (July 2015), para 1362 and Dixit, A.K, and Pindyck, R.S., "Investment under Uncertainty" (1994) Princeton University Press, p.
-205.
+This is the implicit hazard rate for a 1% margin to WACC on the expectation of a reduced ten year asset life: 10% = 1-exp(-0.01 × 10).
+See Commerce Commission, "Further draft pricing review determination for Chorus' unbundled copper local loop

-had been presented to date on how additional compensation for asymmetric risks would provide long-term benefits to consumers:53
+72. We also note that the High Court's comments, as part of its judgment on the merits appeal to the setting of the previous IMs, agreed with our view that limited evidence had been presented to date on how additional compensation for asymmetric risks would provide long-term benefits to consumers:53